Brand tracking is the data-driven measure of how often, and in what way brands are portrayed in entertainment.

-Having this information is necessary due to viewers’ perception of a brand.
+Having this information is vital to understand viewers’ perception of a brand.

-While product placement and entertainment marketing, more generally, are now integral parts of entertainment, they do not allow nearly the same level of control as direct marketing.
-As such, the intended message can be distorted.
-Furthermore, a fundamental part of Brand tracking is analyzing a Brand’s presence and portrayal relatively to competitors.
-This crucial perspective can only be attained through Brand tracking.
+While product placement is now integral parts of entertainment, it does not allow nearly the same level of control as direct marketing.
+As such, the intended message can be distorted and hence, must be closely monitored.

 Furthermore, a fundamental part of brand tracking is analyzing a brand’s presence and portrayal relatively to competitors.

 So, the question brand tracking answers is: how are brands being shown to people in entertainment?

 And this information is important because it allows a more complete understanding of how the public’s perception of your brand is being influenced.